 My research focus is vortex particle methods for flow simulation.
-In the last decade I have created a number of Eulerian, Lagrangian, and hybrid vortex methods in both two- and three-dimensions.
-In addition, I am interested in GPGPU (general-purpose computing on graphics processing units), parallel programming, computational geometry, cellular automata, and high-resolution image rendering and display.
+In the last two decades I have created a number of Eulerian, Lagrangian, and hybrid vortex methods in both two- and three-dimensions.
+In addition, I am interested in GPU and parallel programming, computational geometry, cellular automata, and high-resolution image rendering and display.
+See my research on ORCID

 The most capable vortex methods stem from discretization of vorticity as Lagrangian vortex blobs, with the vorticity-velocity inversion calculated using a multipole-accelerated treecode, Fast Multipole Method, or Vortex-in-Cell method.
 Applied Scientific Research is currently conducting advanced research in vortex particle methods, including Large-Eddy Simulation, efficient parallel treecodes, and GPGPU for vortex simulation.
 Publications that I have been involved with at ASR follow.

-M. Stock and A. Gharakhani, Toward efficient GPU-accelerated N-body simulations, 46th AIAA Aerospace Sciences Meeting, 7-10 January 2008, Reno, NV.
+M. Stock and A. Gharakhani, Toward efficient GPU-accelerated N-body simulations [PDF paper] [PDF slides], 46th AIAA Aerospace Sciences Meeting, 7-10 January 2008, Reno, NV.

 A. Gharakhani and M. Stock, 3-D Vortex simulation